 - 1. First ensure that the gas supply to each heater is turned on by opening the main gas shut off valve. - 2.
-Switch on the electrical supply to the heater.
-The 'power on' lamp will illuminate. - Ensure that the settings of the thermostat (single stage thermostat VCLUS, two stage thermostat VCLUS HL) and any time switch are set so that the heating system will be required to operate. - 4.
-The fan will start and the ignition sequence will commence. - 5.
-Ignition of the burner will occur and the 'low fire' light only will illuminate for low fire and both the 'low fire' and 'high fire' lights will illuminate for high fire. - If ignition is unsuccessful the gas valve will close and the spark ignition de-energize after approximately 15 seconds.
+Ensure that the setting of any time switch and thermostat are such that the heating system will be required to operate. - 3.
+Switch on the electricity supply to the heater.
+The fan will start, the 'power on' light on the burner will illuminate and ignition commence. - 4.
+Ignition will occur. - 5.
+If ignition is unsuccessful the gas valve will close and the spark ignition de-energize after approximately 15 seconds.
 For approximately 30 seconds the fan will purge the system then re-ignition will be attempted.
-After 3 failed attempts the control unit will 'lock-out', the 'power on' lamp will remain illuminated and the fan will continue to run.
-To reset after 'lockout', switch off the power supply to the heater and wait 5 minutes, then turn the power on.
+After 3 attempts at ignition the control unit will 'lock-out', the 'power on'

+lamp will remain illuminated and the fan will continue to run.
+To reset after 'lockout', switch off the power supply to the heater and wait 5 minutes.
+Then turn the power on.
 If repeated 'lockout' occurs investigate the cause.